rikosintie/Ubuntu4NetworkEngineers/docs/terminal.md

 sudo apt install zsh-syntax-highlighting && echo "source /usr/share/zsh-syntax-highlighting/zsh-syntax-highlighting.zsh" >> ${ZDOTDIR:-$HOME}/.zshrc
 ```

-These commands install the `zsh-syntax-highlighting` package then echo the source command into the .zshrc file.
+These commands install the `zsh-syntax-highlighting` package, then echo the source command into the .zshrc file.

 Now enter `sc` to reload zsh.